ClarkGH/smackhem/docs/LEARNING.md

    - Vector based logic is going to be the new HOT thing with RAGs and etc.
 5. Lots of 3D engine principles and words I didn't know I had to learn
 6. Everything started with Typescript, which is a typed language.
 I'm working with Java and C++ at times as well, so this just bleeds more into pattern recognition.
+7. Just because cursor recommends something doesn't mean you should let it code it out.
+Stay in ask mode until the context is all there.
+Go to plan mode if you don't know what you're doing.
+Only use agent mode when confident.